Uriah372-DS/Follow-The-Leaders/README.md

 Optional:

-For running the notebook `Testing Open-Source Tools` inside the search_engine directory, add these lines into your init script:
+For running the notebook `Testing Open-Source Tools` inside the search_engine directory, add these lines into your init script in databricks:
 ```# Directory where libraries will be stored
 lib_dir="/databricks/jars"